 All the courtrooms are fitted with an induction loop system

-Currently tours are not taking place in person owing to Covid measures, however in normal circumstances neck loops and receivers for use on tours are available and can be collected at reception.
+Public tours are available on Fridays, in normal circumstances neck loops and receivers for use on tours are available and can be collected at reception.

 If you require any support or wish to make accessibility arrangements prior to your tour, please contact enquiries.